How do I buy the right piano?

 problems or construction methods.
 What do you do?
 Who do you trust?

 Consequently, many piano consumers turn to others for advice.
+Buy The Right Piano for you.
 While this seems like

 an unbiased method only to learn that their bias is not necessarily in line with yours.
 It doesn’t take long for a potential piano